tlog-dev/eazy/README.md

 # eazy

-eazy is a compression format and library designed for logging.
+eazy is a compression algorithm, file format, and library.
+And it's designed specially for logging.
 It uses very similar compression algorithm as snappy and LZ4.

-The main difference is that snappy and lz4 buffer data and compress it by blocks. eazy on the other hand compresses each individual `Write` and writes it to the underlaying `io.Writer` immediately.
+The main difference is that snappy and LZ4 buffer data and compress it by blocks. eazy on the other hand compresses each individual `Write` and writes it to the underlaying `io.Writer` immediately.
 So one `eazy.Writer.Write(uncopressed)` results in exactly one `underlayingWriter.Write(compressed)`.